 Cybersecurity Tips for Businesses With Remote Workers

-We have seen a massive upheaval in the business landscape over the past few months as a result of SARS-CoV-2, commonly known as COVID-19 or coronavirus.
+We have seen a massive upheaval of the business landscape over the past few months as a result of SARS-CoV-2, commonly known as COVID-19 or coronavirus.
 The breadth and scale of this upheaval are unprecedented, cutting across all economic sectors, and impacting businesses globally.
 Businesses have had to make rapid and unplanned adjustments to deal with the threat of COVID-19.
 One of the accommodations business owners have made in response to this threat is to transition from an in-office to a remote workforce.

 By working remotely from home, employees can adhere to the social distancing guidelines currently being recommended to contain the spread of COVID-19.
 They can continue their job tasks and responsibilities in a safe environment where they are not at risk of transmitting or receiving this disease.
 Working remotely also enables employees to care for their families while still performing their job duties.
 Given that there is no clearly defined time frame by which treatment for this disease will be available, remote work will be the future of businesses for some time to come.
 Therefore, as a business owner, it is important to ensure that your employees can work remotely in a safe and secure manner.

 One of the most important considerations to be made in setting up a remote workforce is cybersecurity.
 Since all business activities are conducted across the internet, you should ensure that they are kept fully secure.
 This is especially important as cyberattacks have increased by 37% over the past few months as a result of the COVID-19 pandemic.
+Discussed below are four strategies you should take to secure your remote workforce and keep them protected from cybercriminals.

 1) USE SECURE WI-FI